 Perhaps the biggest change in consumer behavior has been the trend towards value-based shopping.

 Consumers are concerned about what is going on in the world.
 They want to support brands that are doing something about it.

 This year, for obvious reasons, this kind of value-based shopping has been particularly evident in the health and wellness space.
-Companies in this industry who worked on their brand story and emphasised certain values were successful in getting consumers to trust them over their competitors.
+Companies in this industry that worked on their brand story and emphasized certain values were successful in getting consumers to trust them over their competitors.
 Why?
 Because they showed they care about their customers.

 Old Lessons Reinforced

 In addition to these marked changes in consumer behavior in 2020, the year that was reinforced two old but important lessons -- the value of partnerships, and the importance of online usability.

 The use of social media exploded this year in the same way online shopping increased due to COVID restrictions, particularly on apps like TikTok.
 Partnering with influencers on these apps has proven to be hugely beneficial in driving traffic and increasing brand awareness.

 One of our most successful clients this year, The Cooking Guild, broke revenue records by partnering with TikTok influencer ManWithAPot.
 We generated $1.2m in revenue in November alone through this partnership, up 200% from the prior month.

 Similarly, online usability has always been important.
 But the influx of new online shoppers (including older people who might not have much digital know-how), reiterated its importance for us this year.

 And given that about 49% of buyers expect to keep shopping online frequently after the outbreak is over, ensuring the consumer is able to get where they want to go easily, without any barriers, will do wonders for your conversion rate.